Media Guide

 For more information about flight delays, go to the FAA’s Flight Delay Information from the Air Traffic Control System Command Center (http://www.fly.faa.gov/flyfaa/usmap.jsp) or FLL’s website and search Arrivals and Departures.

 Adverse weather conditions could affect airport operations due to airfield conditions, visibility, or other reasons.
 FLL does not close during most inclement weather conditions.
-At times, there may be an interruption in operations in order to clear the runways or aircraft ramps.
+Sometimes, operations may be interrupted to clear the runways or aircraft ramps.

 Factors that impact decisions to have a flight delayed, canceled, or re-routed to other airports: